yonasBSD/blackbox-terminal/README.md

 > find.

 I created this project so that I could use a decent looking terminal app on Linux.
-There are better alternatives out there.
+There are more featureful alternatives out there.

 ## Features